Cabochien revolt: Revolt

+Resolution

 However, the exactions of the Cabochiens and of the Burgundians were causing increasing dissatisfaction among the population who began to rise against the Cabochiens.
 By 3 August, the Cabochiens revolt was over.
 The Cabochiens who were unable to flee were executed and the ordinance was overturned on 5 September 1413.
 Simon Caboche was able to escape with the Duke of Burgundy.
+Caboche re-entered the city six years later.

-Charles d’Orléans, son of the murdered duke of Orléans, had married Bonne d’Armagnac, daughter of the count Bernard VII of Armagnac.
-The count was a brutal and powerful lord who commanded a number of troops from the Adour and Garonne.
+Charles I, Duke of Orléans, son of the murdered Duke of Orléans, had married Bonne of Armagnac, daughter of the count Bernard VII of Armagnac.
+The count was a brutal and powerful lord who commanded a number of Gascon troops from the Adour and Garonne in southwestern France.
 Putting himself at the disposal of his son-in-law, he took control of Paris.
-In recognition of his help, Bernard VII d'Armagnac was made Constable of France on 30 December 1415 in a letter signed by Charles VI.
+In recognition of his help, Bernard VII of Armagnac was made Constable of France on 30 December 1415 in a letter signed by Charles VI.